kwilkins/dnd/5e-reference-doc.md

 If you are unsure of something, always feel free to ask questions to clarify something for you.
 The sooner you ask the better, or we get into a situation where Tim’s 3 turn plan didn’t work and his wizard should have known that 2 turns ago and now he’s getting chewed on be 3 ghouls (don’t be like Tim).
 If you still feel that not having a battle map in this scenario is impeding the playability or your enjoyment, please let me know and we’ll start drawing.

 ### Movement and Distance
 Distance and movement in 5e is a little weird to me because grid diagonals use the same length as a grid side, 5ft.
 This tends to break the idea of distance on a combat grid when targeting from diagonals lets you get 40% more range.
-The DMG offers a suitable alternative rule for diagonals – every other diagonal will cost double the distance; 5, 15, 20, 30, etc.
+The DMG offers a suitable alternative rule for diagonals – every other diagonal will cost double the distance; 5, 15, 20, 30, etc<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>.

 ### Expanded Combat Actions
 These extra options apply to NPCs and PCs equally.
 Remember, there is no set list of possible actions for what your character to do.
 If you’d like to do something that isn’t quite this or isn’t quite that, tell me what you’d like to do!